Update: Mulvane student hit by car while trying to get to school

 The 16-year-old boy, a student at Mulvane High School, was hospitalized after getting hit by a Lexus SUV around 7:30 a.m.

-The superintendent for the Mulvane school district says the 16-year-old boy is now stable.
+The superintendent for the Mulvane school district says the boy is doing better.

 Amber Chapman, who was driving back from dropping her child off at daycare, saw the boy get hit.